Katrinasms/Flutter-ecom-app-template-admin/README.md

-# seller_shop
+# Admin_shop

 This is a simple ecommence template using Flutter.(The Admin App).
+This allow admin to register and upload their product.

 This application contained user authorization (login/logout/register), using image_picker, using cloudinary_public to allow upload photo.
 Please feel free to take reference.

 ## Screenshots